MOJT17/food_app/README.md

-# Food Order App
+# Food App

-Simple flutter app to order food
+Simple flutter app to view and search for food